 Her career has centered around empowering her staff and students to solve problems and improve processes, from student tutoring to enrollment management.

-Dr. Zatz’s higher education career began as a student tour guide at the University of Wisconsin - Marathon County Center in 1978.
-She has been a residence director, activities director, director of student development, and dean for student affairs and enrollment management, and has served as a senior student affairs officer for over 17 years.
+Dr. Zatz started in higher education as a student tour guide at the University of Wisconsin - Marathon County Center in 1978.
+She has been a residence director, activities director, director of student development, and a dean for student affairs and enrollment management.

 As Vice President of Student Development at SUNY-Rockland, Dr. Zatz was responsible for enrollment management, financial aid, student activities and athletics, the student information system, two off-site centers at Haverstraw and Spring Valley, a variety of federal and state grants, and academic advising.
 Within one year at SUNY-Rockland, she stabilized enrollment after ten years of decline, and increased new student enrollment.